Stepfamilies: How to help your child adjust

 Nurture existing family relationships

-To prevent your child from feeling overwhelmed by change, spend time nurturing family relationships that existed before the creation of your stepfamily.
+To reassure your child and prevent him or her from feeling overwhelmed by change, spend time nurturing family relationships that existed before the creation of your stepfamily.
 For example, plan special activities or outings that involve only you and your child.

 Foster new family relationships